CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 Certain items are _hoard items_.
 Such an item may only be played at a site that contains a hoard.
 Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard.[^dragon-hoard-errata] A hoard minor item may not be included with a starting company, and may not be played at a site that does not contain a hoard.

 {: .note }
-> **Comment:** The rule "_Each site which had a Dragon automatic-attack at the beginning of the turn contains a hoard_" replaces an original rule stating "_Each site with a Dragon automatic-attack (i.e., each Dragon’s Lair) contains a hoard._" The original rule meant that a site would not contain a hoard if an _At Home_ dragon automatic-attack were defeated because that causes the Dragon’s lair to no longer have a Dragon automatic-attack.
-The rule was changed to enable hoard items to be played on the same turn that a unique Dragon manifestation was defeated.
-There is no indication that the new rule was intended to require the Dragon's lair site to have been in play at the beginning of the turn.
->
-> **Notice:** Only sites which had a Dragon automatic-attack at the _beginning_ of the turn contain a hoard.
-Sites which gain a Dragon automatic-attack (e.g., by playing a Dragon as an automatic-attack; see [_MEDM_ Creatures as Automatic-attacks](/emended/dark-minions/#creatures-as-automatic-attacks)) do not contain a hoard.

-{: .note }
 > **Example:** You can not play a hoard minor item at Wellinghall after successfully influencing the _Ents of Fangorn_ like you can with a normal minor item.
 Wellinghall does not contain a hoard.

 ### MANIFESTATIONS OF DRAGONS